 An example of how effectively wheatgrass can heal wounds is shown in the pictures below.
 A skin graft has been treated by orthodox medical means for six weeks.
 The wound is healing very slowly and looks unhealthy because of poor blood supply.
 (Fig. 1)

-How does wheatgrass work for wound healing?
+How does wheatgrass facilitate and accelerate wound healing?